rxrossi/fv-client/notes.md

 ## Clients
 + [ ] needs to change table to match other pages
++ [ ] undo changes on update form should clear put errors
 + [X] delete
   + [X] clicking opens a modal to confirm
   + [X] the modal shows the title of the client